rcuthbertson25/rcuthbertson25/README.md

 Computer Science Student at Penn State
 --------------------------------------

-I've been coding for 4+ years and am currently a Junior at Pennsylvania State University.
+I've been coding for 4+ years and am currently a Senior at Pennsylvania State University.
 Interested in becoming a full-stack developer.

 * 🌍  I'm based in State College, PA
 * ✉️  You can contact me at [rfc5528@psu.edu](mailto:rfc5528@psu.edu)